 Unfortunately, unless you give your homemade wine plenty of time to settle, it will contain sediment from the grapes.
 Commercial wineries don’t want sediment, but they also don’t want to wait around before starting the next batch.
 So many winemakers speed things up by using an assortment of sticky animal ingredients to glom onto particulates in the wine, so they can quickly be filtered out.
 This practice is called fining.

 During filtering, the fining ingredients are almost entirely removed from the wine along with the particulates.
-But this remains cause for disgust and for concern about supporting industries that exploit animals.
+But this practice still offers abundant cause for disgust.
+Additionally, the use of non-vegan fining ingredients supports industries that exploit animals.